A Notice to Our Patients with UnitedHealthcare PPO Insurance

 Q: What if I had surgery with you while you were still in-network with UnitedHealthcare?

-As a courtesy during this transition, UnitedHealthcare PPO patients will receive a discounted out-of-network rate through December 31, 2025.
+As a courtesy during this transition, all UnitedHealthcare PPO patients will continue to receive discounted out-of-network rates through December 31, 2025.

 (Please note: imaging, braces, or other supplies may still carry a separate fee.)